alttpo/snes9x-wasm/README.md

+# WebAssembly

+This fork of snes9x is able to execute WebAssembly modules in parallel to the emulation core.
+The goal is to allow easy integration of game-enhancing code written in any language which compiles to WebAssembly (e.g. C/C++, Rust, Go, etc.).

+WebAssembly modules can take advantage of the following features to enhance existing games:
+ * await emulator events per frame (i.e. synchronize WebAssembly execution with SNES game loops)
+ * register custom emulator events at specific execution addresses (PC) of the SNES CPU
+ * read data from emulated memories
+ * write data to emulated memories
+ * communicate with external network services
+ * render custom graphics integrated into the SNES scene with support for all PPU features (layering, windowing, color math, etc.)

+See [documentation](wasm.md) for WebAssembly host exports.

 # MacOS build
 This fork enables a working MacOS build of snes9x from the GTK port using cmake instead of XCode.